 Graduates may pursue either of two possibilities.
 First, some students major in Education Practitioner in order to custom tailor a plan of study at Middlesex County College for transfer to a four-year college or university.
 Second, some students want to take practical and applied courses that prepare them to work immediately after this degree.
 Indeed, some majors actually work in the field while completing degree requirements.
 People already employed in educational settings often receive salary or position upgrades when they complete this degree.

-For student who desires to transfer as an Education major or to go to work immediately in an education-related setting, the Education Practitioner is the right choice.
+For the student who desires to transfer as an Education major or to go to work immediately in an education-related setting, the Education Practitioner is the right choice.
 Students should tell their advisor which career path in education they wish to follow, so they can be directed to the proper elective choices.

 (Note: Some receiving institutions prefer an A.A. degree).

-■ Can students find employment without completing their four-year degree?
+Can students find employment without completing their four-year degree?

 Students are eligible for a substitute-teaching license after completion of their 60th credit.
 Many graduates have worked as paraprofessionals in a wide variety of educational settings (both public and private) as they continue their education at a four-year institution.

-Whether students choose the transfer or the early employment track, this degree can help obtain a "Group Teacher Approval" for use in private child care centers.
-This approval may be obtained through the State of New Jersey Department of Human Services - Division of Youth and Family Services (DYFS).
+Whether students choose the transfer or the early employment track, this degree can help obtain CDA certification obtained through the Council for Professional Recognition in Washington, D.C. or "Group Teacher Approval" obtained through the State of New Jersey Department of Human Services - Division of Youth and Family Services (DYFS).

 (Note: Advisor consultation is recommended.
 If the student selects applied courses for the approved electives rather than transfer-oriented courses, some of the applied courses may not be transferable).

-■ What will students learn if they study Education Practitioner?
+What will students learn if they study Education Practitioner?